Macro guide

 Lower carbohydrate split

-The calculator applies a selected protein, fat, and carbohydrate percentage split, using 4 kcal per gram for protein and carbs and 9 kcal per gram for fat.
+In plain language: The calculator applies a selected protein, fat, and carbohydrate percentage split, using 4 kcal per gram for protein and carbs and 9 kcal per gram for fat.
+Read the result together with the notes on the page, because health and fitness numbers often need personal context.

 Related tools